scrapinghub/splash/docs/scripting-ref.rst

     local twenty_five = pow(5, 2)  -- 5^2 is 25
     local thousand = pow(10, 3)    -- 10^3 is 1000

-Lua strings, numbers, booleans and tables can be passed as arguments;
-they are converted to JS strings/numbers/booleans/objects.
-Currently it is not possible to pass other Lua objects.
-For example, it is not possible to pass a wrapped JavaScript function or a regular Lua function as an argument to another wrapped JavaScript function.

 .. _lua-js-conversion-rules:

 Lua → JavaScript conversion rules: